framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.6:
+- **FIXED**: Added a way to intercept LockFOV in recent UE4 releases so the FOV control works again in recent games like Remnant from the Ashes.
+- **CHANGED**: The engine version is now always reported, if found.
+Previously this was only reported when the console was also activated.

 ###v3.0.5:
 - **FIXED**: Added a more solid filter for v4.25, the one added in 3.0.4 could miss a couple of variants.